-marketing efficiency ME=value of goods sold Total marketing cost -1
+Marketing Efficiency ME=value of goods sold Total marketing cost -1

 It was observed from the results that the mean marketing efficiency index was 19.62, meaning that the majority of the pig farmers were market efficient on average.
 This implies that the majority of the pig farmers incurred less marketing costs as compared to the value of the pigs sold.
-Table 3 shows the marketing costs used when determining marketing efficiency of the pig farmer.
+Table 3 shows the marketing costs used when determining the marketing efficiency of the pig farmer.
 These costs were: transportation costs, communication costs, abattoir charges, labour costs for slaughtering, costs of chopping, labour costs for loading and unloading pigs.

 Table 3.

 Estimation of Marketing Efficiency of Pig Farmers